kubernetes-sigs/gateway-api/geps/gep-3793/index.md

     `spec.isDefault` set to `true` is relatively straightforward.

-    In this case, every Gateway with `spec.isDefault` set to `true` would treat `spec.defaultOK` as `false` in every Route, behaving as if no Gateway had `spec.isDefault` set.
+    In this case, every Gateway with `spec.isDefault` set to `true` would treat `spec.useDefaultGateway` as `false` in every Route, behaving as if no Gateway had `spec.isDefault` set.
 Each Gateway would also update its `status` with a `condition` of type `DefaultGateway` and `status` false to indicate that it is not the default Gateway, for example: